-This chocolate orange cake is deliciously moist, thanks to the almond meal (making it gluten free), 2 whole oranges (yes, whole) and 6 eggs.
-It’s also supremely easy to make as it’s all done in the food processor.
+This chocolate orange cake recipe is deliciously moist, thanks to the almond meal (making it gluten free), 2 whole oranges (yes, whole) and 6 eggs.
+Nigella’s flourless choc orange cake is also supremely easy to make as it’s all done in the food processor.
 Yay for simple cakes!

 Recipe from Feast by Nigella Lawson.
 Chocolate Orange Glaze recipe adapted from Martha Stewart

 - 1 large orange or 2 small, weighing approximately 375g

 - 1/2 teaspoon of bicarbonate of soda